- What is it written in?

 - Can Plasma be used in a given environment?
 (OS support? scalability?)

-I develop on Debian Linux on x86_64, using Mercury and GCC.
+I develop on Mint Linux on x86_64, using Mercury and GCC.
 Occasionally I test using Clang and/or x86.
 Development is at a rather early stage, performance is not relevant at this stage, but we are keeping performance and scalability (up and down) in mind.